gvk88/aws-falco-install/README.md

     -h,               Show this message.
 ```

-## Jenkins
+## git hub

-A [Jenkins job] is used  for building and publishing new AMI on updates to this repository
+A [github action] is used  for building and publishing new AMI on updates to this repository